Clara Marie (Spohn) Steffgen

 Notes

-2. The correct year is most likely 1916.
+2. The correct year of marriage is most likely 1916.
 According to a copy of the Fillmore County, Nebraska marriage record, Henry W. Steffgen applied for his marriage license in June 1916, and the certificate of marriage, signed by Rev. B. Sproll, is also dated June 1916.
 The same year appears in the Report of Marriage completed by Fillmore County Judge W. R. Fulton.
 However, when Judge Fulton dated the Marriage License, he used the year 1919.

 The county marriage record contains many internal contradictions.
 According to this document, the marriage happened on both the 19th and 20th of June.
 Also, there are two locations reported - Grafton, Nebraska and Geneva, Nebraska.
 And Clara's birthplace was recorded as both Geneva and Seward.